La Soufrière volcano

 La Soufrière volcano: The Tall Lady

-La Soufrière volcano also known as the “Tall lady” is the highest mountain peak among the nine volcanoes in the Lesser Antilles.
+La Soufrière volcano also known as vié madanm la (the old lady) is the highest mountain peak among the nine volcanoes in the Lesser Antilles.
 As a famous sightseeing in Guadeloupe Archipelago with over 100 000 visitors per year, La Soufrière volcano is 1467m at its highest point.

 This active Stratovolcano has an intense hydrothermal activity associated with acidic fumaroles and hot springs.
-The volcano is located inside the National Park of Guadeloupe Archipelago, in the south part of Basse-Terre Island more precisely in the small town of “Saint-Claude”.
+The volcano is located inside the National Park of Guadeloupe Archipelago.
+More precisely in Saint-Claude township in the south part of Basse-Terre Island.

-The last volcanic eruption occurred in 1976, therefore 70000 persons were evacuating from the southern part of Basse-Terre Island to Grande-Terre Island.
-Fortunately, there was only property damages during this eruption due to mudslides, dust and ash projections, leaving the small town of “Saint-Claude” completely dark.
+The last volcanic eruption occurred in 1976.
+Over 60000 persons were evacuating from the southern part of Basse-Terre Island to Grande-Terre Island.
+Fortunately, there was only property damages during this eruption.
+As a result, mudslides, dust and ash projections, has left Saint-Claude completely dark.

 Fauna and Flora around La Soufrière volcano

-The flora around La Soufrière volcano is extremely rich with remarkable vegetation, particularly with several bromeliads close to the summit as they are resistant to the volcano gas emanations.
+The flora around La Soufrière volcano is extremely rich with remarkable vegetation.
+There are several bromeliads close to the summit as they are resistant to volcano gas emanations.
 Additionally, there are multiple species of orchids on the way going to the volcano.